NativeScript/docs-v7/getting-started/chapter-1.md

 > **TIP**:
 > * To run on a USB-connected Android or iOS device, use the same `run` command without the `--emulator` flag—i.e. `tns run android` and `tns run ios`.
 > * The `tns device` command lists all USB-connected iOS devices, USB-connected Android devices, and Genymotion virtual devices that `tns run` can deploy to.
-Note that `tns device` does not list iOS simulators or Android AVDs.
+Note that `tns device` does not list iOS simulators.

 ### Development workflow

 At this point, you have the NativeScript CLI downloaded and installed, as well as the iOS and Android dependencies that you need to run your app.
 Now you need a good workflow that lets you make changes and see results fast.

-The simplest way to see your changes is to execute `tns run ios` or `tns run android` after you save files.
+A good way to see your changes is to execute `tns run ios` or `tns run android` after you save files.
 To see this action, let's make a trivial update to your app.

 <h4 class="exercise-start">
     <b>Exercise</b>: Your first NativeScript change